sansi-zhang/L3FNet/Hardware/hardwarecode/L3FNet-Hardcode/finn-hlslib/docs/source/library/vectorvector.rst

 ..
 ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 ====================================
-activations.hpp
+vvau.hpp
 ====================================

-The activations.hpp file lists a set of classes used to implement the activation part of the mvau.
+The vvau.hpp file describes the core compute block used for depthwise separable convolution.

-.. doxygenfile:: activations.hpp
+.. doxygenfile:: vvau.hpp